sudol/dotfiles/README.md

 ```

 You could also use `~/.extra` to override settings, functions and aliases from my dotfiles repository.
 It’s probably better to [fork this repository](https://github.com/mathiasbynens/dotfiles/fork) instead, though.

+### Install XCode
+Download and install it from the App Store or from [Apple's website](https://developer.apple.com/xcode).

 ### Sensible macOS defaults